oekosheri/pytorch_unet_scaling/README.md

 Training:

-- Process initiation: There are different ways to initiate the processes in Pytorch native environment.
+- Process initiation: There are different ways to initiate the processes in the *Pytorch native* environment.
 Here we use TCP initialisation by specifying the IP address of the rank zero worker.
 To achieve this, we give the name of the master node as input argument to the training script.
-In Horovod intialisation is a simple call to horovod init.
+In *Horovod* intialisation is a simple call to horovod init.

 - Learning rate: A linear scaling rule is applied to the learning rate: it means the learning rate is multiplied by the number of workers (GPUs).
 In addition an optional initial warm-up and a gradual scheduling might help the convergence.
 The warm-up is commented out in our case as it didn’t provide improvement.

 - Datasets and data loaders: Data loaders require a distributed sampler that takes in the number of workers and the rank of workers as input arguments.

-- Model and optimisation: In Pytorch native the model should be wrapped in DDP (distributed data parallel) in Pytorch horovod the optimiser is wrapped in Horovod distributed optimizer.
+- Model and optimisation: In *Pytorch native* the model should be wrapped in DDP (distributed data parallel); in *Pytorch horovod* the optimiser is wrapped in Horovod distributed optimizer.

-- Horovod-pytorch requires some other minor edits to the training script that you can read [here](https://horovod.readthedocs.io/en/latest/pytorch.html)
+- *Horovod-pytorch* requires some other minor edits to the training script that you can read [here](https://horovod.readthedocs.io/en/latest/pytorch.html)

 ### Submission:

-- The submission.sh file submits all jobs in a loop.
-For our data 14 GPUs was the maximum number of GPUs which for our computing cluster correlates with 7 nodes.
-The submission file adapts the run_file.sh (contatining the python script and its input arguments) and submit_file.sh (containing the submission script) for each job.
+- The `submission.sh` file submits all jobs in a loop.
+For our data, 14 GPUs was the maximum number of GPUs, which for our computing cluster correlates with 7 compute nodes.
+The submission file adapts the `run_file.sh` (contatining the python script and its input arguments) and `submit_file.sh` (containing the submission script) for each job.

-- Parallel MPI jobs are spawned by the env variable $MPIEXE in submit_file.
+- Parallel MPI jobs are spawned by the env variable `$MPIEXEC` in `submit_file.sh`.

 - Log files containing training times and metrics are copied in the logs folder on the root directory.